Exercise Description |

 Rear lateral raise also known as bent-over lateral raise is an isolated exercise that targets the often forgotten, rear shoulder muscles alongside building as well as strengthening the muscles in your arms.

 It's a great way to build more muscles and increase muscle size in your arms and shoulders.
-It fixes your posture (need of the day) and increases functional strength.
+It fixes your posture and increases functional strength.

 - Stand with your feet at hip-distance while bending your knees a little.